Shoreasg/uWave-Challenge/README.md

 }
 ```
 # Reasons
 I build this system assuming that the client flow is how i draw on the diagram above.
+Most likely, i would have 3 data models.

+1st one data model would be called busline where i would store the busLineId, busLineName and busLineShortName.
+Assuming that the buslines won't change, I will seed the data by calling the external API.
+2nd model would be called busLineDetails.
+This model will contain the busStops, busPath, busLocations and busDetails.
+Assuming that the busStops, busPaths won't change, i will seed the data for this 2 whereas for busLocations and busDetails, i will have to be dependent on the external API.
+3rd model would be called busArrivalDetails.
+This model will contain arrivalTime and vehiclePlate.
+Calculation will be done in this API.

-## API: /bus-lines
+## GET: /bus-lines

 When the user landed on the landing page, user will see a list of bus-lines buttons.
 In order to get this list of bus-lines, the follow API is designed:

 - **/bus-lines** will give the client a list of bus lines that are avaliable.
-In this API, it will also check if there is a new busline and inform the client to update the main page accordingly.
+This API will query the database for the latest buslines routes.

 ## pros:

 - Simple and straight forward, allow frontend engineers to get the list of avaliable busline
-- This API caters also for long term plan where we will never know when will there be a new busline created.
+- Does not rely on external API too much.
+Much more stability

 ## cons:

-- It very dependent of external API.
-Let say if the external APi is down or rate limited, i am unable to get the new set of busline list.
+- The above is assuming that the busLines wouldn't change.
+Let say if the busLines changes or there is an additional busLines, i would have to call the external API and seed the data again.
 ---
-## API: /bus-lines/{busLineId}
+## GET: /bus-lines/{busLineId}

 After user see the list of buslines, user will click on the button, by clicking on the button, client will call the following API: